Contract Dispute Attorneys

 Minor Breach: The breach in the contract does not disrupt the intent of the contract.

-In the case of a minor breech, both parties are still expected to fulfill
+In the case of a minor breach, both parties are still expected to fulfill

 Common Contract Disputes